ridzuan5757/k8s/docs/1_concepts/4_workload/3_4_stateful_sets.md

 terminated until web-2 is fully shutdown and deleted.
 If web-0 were to fail after web-2 has been terminated and is compeltely shutdown, but prior to web-1's termination, web-1 would not be terminated until web-0 is Running and Ready.

+### Pod Management Policies

+StatefulSet allows us to relax its ordering guarantees while preserving its uniqueness and identity via its `.spec.podManagementPolicy` field.

+### OrderedReady Pod Management

+`OrderedReady` pod management is the default for StatefulSets.
+It implements the behaviour described above.

+### Parallel Pod Management

+`Parallel` pod management tells the StatefulSet controller to launch or terminate all Pods in parallel, and to not wait for Pods to become Running and Ready or completely terminated prior to launching or terminating another Pod.
+This option only affects the behaviour for scaling operations.
+Updates are not affected.